cwcromwell/doc-templates/README.md

 The templates are still under construction.
 Check back soon.

 ## About This Project
 This repo contains templates that will make it easier to get started with software documentation.

-I noticed that software engineers often have questions about what kind of document to produce when they turn up at Write The Docs events.
-When they start to create docs, they want to know the simplest way to get the task done and have some useful documentation.
-If that sounds familiar, keep reading.
+**This is not the only place to get templates.
+I create these primarily to contribute to larger projects.
+(I will add links when they become available elsewhere.)**

-Here are some reasons to use a template if you're an engineer:
+Here are some reasons to use a template if you're a software engineer:

 * Other people have already figured out which documents you should create to meet the minimum requirements of your users.
 You can benefit from that knowledge without investing the same amount of time (years) required for others to learn it.
-* The templates also tell you _what content_ each document should contain, and in some cases explain why.
+* The templates will also tell you _what content_ each document should contain, and in some cases explain why.
-* It will be easier.
+* Creating documentation will be easier.
 (Of course.)
 * Your docs will get written faster, because you can focus on explaining how your product works.
 * If you follow the simple outline that many others have arrived at, your customers will benefit by:
    - time saved, both in learning your product and in getting tasks completed
    - greatly reduced frustration
    - faster and easier adoption

-(These templates can also be helpful in many ways if you're a technical writer, but I'll save that unordered list for another day.)
+(These templates can also be helpful in many ways if you're a technical writer, but I'll save that list for another day.)

 If you are a software engineer and you need additional help to get going with these (like suggested workflows or a better explanation of how to use the templates) please let me know what additional help you need by opening an issue.

-I intend to submit these templates to other projects that are building larger collections of templates, or that are building training resources.
-When I do that, I'll post links to the other resources here.

 In the meantime, help yourself.